cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S8.
-Histogram of 3 0 UTR lengths for genes with conserved/non-conserved stop codons (based on statistical model comparison).
+**Fig. S8:** Histogram of 3 0 UTR lengths for genes with conserved/non-conserved stop codons (based on statistical model comparison).
 The figure has been truncated at 5kb (the
 8% of genes with 3 0 UTRs longer than this are not shown).
 Medians are shown as dashed vertical lines.

 ```{r}